 Edith Maria Morris died in 1962.

-Luthi and Edith's son Luther Thomas James Morris died in 1988.
+Luthi and Edith's son Luther Thomas James Morris of 88, New Winchelsea Road, Rye died on 10 October 1988.

 Luthi and Edith's son Cecil Dudley Morris married Hilda May Clark in Rye in 1928.
 Cecil Dudley Morris of Maidlands Farm, Brede, Sussex died on 30 July 1964 at St Helens Hospital, Hastings.
 Probate was granted to Luther Thomas James Morris and Edna Diane Deacon, married woman.
 Hilda May Morris died in 1987.

 Bertha Blanche Veness was baptised on 29 August 1875.

 Bertha Blanche Veness married Patrick Connolly in 1903 (Reg Gen Sept Qtr 1903 Battle 2b 129)

 In 1911 Patrick and Bertha were living in Boreham Street, where 32 year old Patrick was a groom working for presumably the local doctor.
 The census shows Patrick had been born in Galway, Ireland.

 - Patrick Joseph Connolly.
 Born 1905 in Boreham